Marketing Summarized

 Sales is also known as pipeline marketing:

-1. Generate leads through connections, advertising, and a variety of other sources.
+1. Generate leads through connections, advertising, and various other sources.

 2. Sift through leads to create prospects who might get the product.